History of The Musical Stage

 (The images below are thumbnails click on them to see larger versions.)

-Just when it seemed that traditional book musicals were back in style, the decade ended with critics and audiences giving mixed signals.
+Just when it seemed that musicals with a more traditional flavor were back in style, the decade ended with critics and audiences giving mixed signals.

 The most anticipated musicals of 1979 included three major new projects by veteran writers.
 To the theatrical community's general shock, each came and left with chilling speed.

 Joel Grey as a Jew escaping Nazi persecution